machiela-lab/sparrpowR/README.md

 A suite of `R` functions to calculate the statistical power to detect clusters using kernel-based spatial relative risk functions that are estimated using the  [sparr](https://cran.r-project.org/web/packages/sparr/index.html) package.

 ## Installation
 * This is a private repo and requires an access token for installation.
-Generate a personal access token (PAT) at            "https://github.com/settings/tokens" and supply to this argument.
+Generate a personal access token (PAT) at            "https://github.com/settings/tokens" and supply as an argument in the step below.
 * remotes::install_github(repo = "machiela-lab/sparrpowR", auth_token = "my_token")

 ## Getting Started